Taking the temperature of a pure quantum state

 After the drive is switched off, the system evolves autonomously and local observables relax to equilibrium [Fig.~\ref{fig:pure_thermo}(c)], exhibiting small fluctuations around a value that is close to the prediction of the microcanonical ensemble [Fig.~\ref{fig:pure_thermo}(d)].
 This ensemble is characterised by a single parameter: the average energy, $\bar{E}$, with the corresponding inverse temperature $T^{-1}\equiv\beta = \beta(\bar{E})$ given by the fundamental definition $\beta(E) = \dd\mathcal{S}/\dd E$, where $\mathcal{S}(E)$ is the microcanonical entropy.
 Similar thermal behaviour is observed in correlation functions like $C(t',t) = \braket{ \hat{A}(t')\hat{A}(t)} - \braket{ \hat{A}(t')}\braket{\hat{A}(t)}$, with $\hat{A}$ a local observable, which become approximately stationary at long times, i.e. $C(t+\tau,t) \approx C(\tau)$ [Fig.~\ref{fig:pure_thermo}(e)].
 Conventionally, one writes $C(\tau)$ in terms of the symmetrised noise function $S(\tau) = \Re[C(\tau)]$ and the dissipative response function $\chi''(\tau) = \ii \Im[C(\tau)]$.
 After relaxation, their Fourier transforms are related by the fluctation-dissipation theorem (FDT), $\tilde{S}(\omega) = \coth(\beta\omega/2) \tilde{\chi}''(\omega)$, as expected in thermal equilibrium [Fig.~\ref{fig:pure_thermo}(f)].

-While the thermalisation of these ``paddle-bucket'' preparations is striking in light of the highly non-equilibrium energy distribution displayed in Fig.~\ref{fig:pure_thermo}(b), it is also completely generic.
-Any other initial condition with sub-extensive energy fluctuations --- e.g.~as created by a sudden parameter quench --- will similarly thermalise in a non-integrable system at energies well above the ground state~\cite{DAlessio2016}.
-This behaviour is fully explained by the ETH, which can be formulated as an ansatz for the matrix elements of an arbitrary local observable, $\hat{A}$, in the energy eigenbasis~\cite{Srednicki1999}, i.e.~$A_{mn}=\langle E_m|\hat{A}|E_n\rangle$, where $\hat{H}\ket{E_n} = E_n\ket{E_n}$.
+The thermalisation of these ``paddle-bucket'' preparations is striking in light of the highly non-equilibrium energy distribution displayed in Fig.~\ref{fig:pure_thermo}(b).
+Nevertheless, this behaviour is completely generic and fully explained by the ETH, which can be formulated as an ansatz for the matrix elements of an arbitrary local observable, $\hat{A}$, in the energy eigenbasis~\cite{Srednicki1999}, i.e.~$A_{mn}=\langle E_m|\hat{A}|E_n\rangle$, where $\hat{H}\ket{E_n} = E_n\ket{E_n}$.
 The ansatz reads as

-where the meaning of each term on the right-hand side is illustrated in Fig.~\ref{fig:ETH} and explained as follows.
-The diagonal matrix elements ($m=n$) are given by a smooth function of energy, $A(E)$, up to fluctuations that scale inversely with the square root of the Hilbert-space dimension, $\mathcal{D}$ [Fig.~\ref{fig:ETH}(a)].
-Therefore, all energy eigenstates near a given energy $E$ yield the same expectation value $\langle \hat{A}\rangle = A(E)$ in the thermodynamic limit.
-This identifies $A(E)$ as the microcanonical average of $\hat{A}$ at inverse temperature $\beta(E)$.
-Meanwhile, the off-diagonal matrix elements ($m\neq n$) are exponentially small and erratically distributed [Fig.~\ref{fig:ETH}(b) inset], as described in Eq.~\eqref{ETH} by a Hermitian matrix $R_{mn}$ of random numbers with zero mean and unit variance.
-Underlying this distribution is a smooth spectral function $f(E,\omega)$ of the mean energy, $E_{mn} = \tfrac{1}{2}(E_m+E_n)$ and transition frequency, $\omega_{mn} = E_m-E_n$, which is revealed in the variance of the matrix elements within small energy and frequency windows [Fig.~\ref{fig:ETH}(b) main panel].

-Aside from energy eigenstates, the ETH also describes the ergodic dynamics of non-equilibrium pure states seen in Fig.~\ref{fig:pure_thermo}.
-Using Eq.~\eqref{ETH}, the time average of an observable is found to be $\overline{ \braket{\hat{A}}} = \sum_n |\braket{E_n|\psi}|^2 A_{nn} = A(\bar{E}) + \mathcal{O}(\Delta E^2/\bar{E}^2_*)$, while temporal fluctuations away from this value are proportional to the off-diagonal elements $A_{mn}$ and thus are exponentially suppressed~\cite{DAlessio2016}.
-Moreover, thermal statistics arise for correlation functions because both noise and response are determined (up to sub-extensive corrections) by the spectral function as~\cite{DAlessio2016,Brenes2020prl}